 “The Antiquary has been perhaps the most persistently underestimated work of our most persistently underestimated major writer . . .
 The Antiquary is preoccupied on every level by the relation between past and present.”
 Nicola J. Watson

-The last child to grow up in Mavisbank house before it became a ruin is now a 70 year old man and a friend of this artist.
-David Hume Stewart Harrowes was born in Edinburgh on 6th April 1943.
-The Artist would like you to engage with the Ageing Stone (we do not need science to tell us that we age) and so if you so wish, each year on the anniversary of 6th April 1943 you are most welcome to come and take your photograph beside the Ageing Stone.
-A gallery of photos at the end of your life may help us all remember that whether as stone or being we pass through time, and that we are more than the diagnostic sum of any classification absurdly free of narrative.
+The Artist would like you to engage with the Ageing Stone (we do not need science to tell us that we age) and so if you so wish, each year on your birthday, you are most welcome to come and take your photograph beside the Ageing Stone.
+A gallery of photos at the end of your life may help us all remember that we pass through time, and that we are more than the diagnostic sum of any system of classification so absurdly free of narrative.

 Time passes.
 Listen.
 Time passes.